 The Hydro-meteorological Automated Data System (HADS) is a real-time data acquisition and data distribution system operated by the NWS Office of Dissemination.
-The HADS system acquires raw hydro-meteorological data from select gages on the ground and disseminates it through the GOES Data Collection Platforms (DCPs) (More on GOES in Appendix D).
-Contrail accesses data from this system.
-Several agencies provide HADS with raw data feeds.
+The HADS system acquires raw hydro-meteorological data from gages on the ground and disseminates it through the GOES Data Collection Platforms (DCPs) (for more information regarding GOES, see Appendix D).
+Several agencies provide HADS with raw data feeds through GOES telemetry.
+The NWS provides gage owners a downlink to access their data via HADS and contrail can be set up to access this HADS data.